 car were added to this car when the suspension system was installed

 in the other car.
-This year I was able to find an original, complete
+This year I purchased a set of cast steel wheels

 (2-Cylinder Mitsubishi Diesel)